 If cost is not a constraint, and assuming you want the bells and whistles, then go for a luxury hotel/private accommodation.
 If you don’t mind scaling-down, maybe a semi-luxury (4 star) hotel will be more to your pocket’s liking.

 If you are on a modest budget and plan to experience the local way of life, Airbnb or bed and breakfast would be great options.
 As mentioned earlier, your hosts could serve breakfast or provide you access to a kitchen to cook up your own.

 With a tighter budget, hostels or rented rooms may be the answer.
 A note to consider is that hostels typically offer shared facilities.
 You can ask if a private bedroom with showers is available, but that will generally mean additional charges.

-The activities that you mapped out to do during your stay in the city will be another consideration.
+The activities that you mapped out to do during your stay will be another consideration.

 Not an outdoorsy person and spending time in your hotel/accommodation is more your jam?
 Amenities and window views might be in your must-have list.
 Generally, hotel websites give you options for rooms with street or courtyard views.
 The former allows you to witness the hustle and bustle of the place’s daily grind.
 The latter may be quieter but will be preferred by those who want a more mellowed-down sight after a busy day.
 The choice is yours, but expect a premium for the most coveted views.